 Though they the band had yet to release a record, Pink Floyd had been together two years before they played at Spalding.
 In the middle of recording their first album The Piper at the Gates of Dawn, they arrived only days after laying down See Emily Play at Sounds Techniques studios in Chelsea on May 23rd.
 A single of the number was released on June 16th 1967.
 Featuring a line-up that included Rick Wright on keyboards and backing vocals, Roger Waters on bass and backing vocals, and Nick Mason on drums, Syd Barrett, who wrote the song, played guitar and sang lead.
 Despite attending recordings of See Emily Play, Dave Gilmour had yet to join the band.

 In early 1967 Jimi Hendrix was virtually unknown, despite having backed the Isley Brothers, Little Richard and Elvis Presley on tour and recordings.
 Yet there were those who recognised the extent of his talent.
 July of the previous year, had seen Chas Chandler, bass player of the Animals, in New York scouting for musicans before the group’s last tour.
 The Animals had agreed to split up the previous year.
 A disillusioned Chandler was planning a move into band management.
 He’d already heard Tim Rose’s version of Hey Joe on vinyl, which Rose claimed the credits for having written, and was thinking about recording the song with another artist, when, by sheer coincidence, he saw Hendrix playing it in Greenwich Village’s Café Wha?
-Chandler had the vision to see Hey Joe was made for Hendrix and invited him to England to front a new band and record it.
+Chandler had the vision to see Hey Joe was made for Hendrix.
+He invited the guitarist/singer to England to front a new band and record it.

 English lead guitarist, Noel Redding, had been performing in public, one way or another, since the age of nine.
 By the time Chandler persuaded him to change over to bass for a new band he was forming, Redding had already played lead in five bands.